 Children need healthy meals to learn.
 Cathedral High School offers healthy meals every school day.
-Your children may qualify for free meals.
+Your children may qualify for free or reduced price meals.

 1. Who can get free or reduced price meals?
 All children in households receiving Food Stamps or TANF can get free meals regardless of your income.
-Also, if your household income is within the limits on the Federal Income Chart, your children can get a free meal.
+Also, if your household income is within the limits on the Federal Income Chart, your children can get free or reduced price meals.

 2. Do I need to fill out an application for each child?
-No. Complete the application to apply for free lunch (Spanish Application).
+No. Complete the application for free or reduced lunch (click here for Spanish version).
 Use one application for all students in your household.
 Send a copy of this application to Cathedral.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
 Return the completed application to:

 Cathedral High School

 5225 E 56th St

 3. Can foster children get free meals?
 Yes, foster children that are under the legal responsibility of a foster care agency or court, are eligible for free meals.
 Any foster child in the household is eligible for free meals regardless of income.

 4. My child’s application was approved last year.
 Do I need to fill out another one?
 Yes.
 Your child’s application is only good for that school year and for the first few days of the new school year.
 You must send in a new application unless the school told you that your child is eligible for the new school year.

 5. Should I fill out an application if I received a letter this school year saying my children are approved for free meals?
 Please read the letter you got carefully and follow the instructions.
 Call the school at (317) 968-7360 if you have questions.